Ships in the Desert

 Making Love While Levitating Three Feet in the Air is a collection of 13 short stories linked thematically by the recurring idea of flight, in its various definitions and senses.
 The characters are sometimes in flight from their situations, sometimes from other people, sometimes from themselves.
 No one in these stories “wins” in the traditional sense; there are no tidy answers.
 But the stories are subtly life affirming in how each character deals with the difficulties of life.
 Each learns something about himself or herself, however fleeting that knowledge may be, however small a step forward it inspires.
 Life isn’t static, and neither are these people.

-Lake, and Other Poems of Love in a Foreign Land, winner of the Standing Rock Cultural Arts Open Poetry Chapbook Competition, is a collection of 10 poems set in the Central Asian country of Kazakhstan, exploring themes of love, loss, place, and displacement.
+Lake, and Other Poems of Love in a Foreign Land is a collection of 10 poems set in the Central Asian country of Kazakhstan, exploring themes of love, loss, place, and displacement.

 Limited copies of remaining launch stock are available for $5 through Standing Rock Cultural Arts at their North Water Street Gallery, 300 N. Water St., Suite H, Kent, Ohio (walk-in only).
 Proceeds of this sale benefit SRCA’s arts programming and scholarships for those in need.

 *WINNER, Standing Rock Cultural Arts Open Poetry Chapbook Competition*